VectorPrivacy/Vector-SDK/README.md

 ```

 ### Typing indicators
-This is useful for when a bot needs to retreve information or is "thinking"
+This is useful for when a bot needs to retrieve information or is "thinking"

 ```
 Work in progress